 Clinical trials are used for all types and stages of cervical cancer.
 Many focus on new treatments to learn if a new treatment is safe, effective, and possibly better than the existing treatments.
 These types of studies evaluate new drugs, different combinations of treatments, new approaches to radiation therapy or surgery, and new methods of treatment.

 People who participate in clinical trials can be some of the first to get a treatment before it is available to the public.
 However, there are some risks with a clinical trial, including possible unknown side effects and the chance that the new treatment may not work.
 People are encouraged to talk with their health care team about the pros and cons of joining a specific study.

 Some clinical trials study new ways to relieve symptoms and side effects during treatment.
 Others study ways to manage the late effects that may happen a long time after treatment.
 Talk with your doctor about clinical trials for symptoms and side effects.

 Deciding to join a clinical trial

-Women decide to participate in clinical trials for many reasons.
-For some women, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, women are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other women volunteer for clinical trials because they know that these studies are the only way to make progress in treating cervical cancer.
+People decide to participate in clinical trials for many reasons.
+For some people, a clinical trial is the best treatment option available.
+Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
+Other patients volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating cervical cancer.
 Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with cervical cancer.

 Sometimes people have concerns that, in a clinical trial, they may receive no treatment by being given a placebo or a “sugar pill.”
 When used, placebos are usually combined with standard treatment in most cancer clinical trials.
 Study participants will always be told when a placebo is used in a study.
 Find out more about placebos in cancer clinical trials.